North magnetic pole

 The north magnetic pole, also known as the magnetic north pole, is a point on the surface of Earth's Northern Hemisphere at which the planet's magnetic field points vertically downward (in other words, if a magnetic compass needle is allowed to rotate in three dimensions, it will point straight down).
 There is only one location where this occurs, near (but distinct from) the geographic north pole.
-The geomagnetic north pole is the northern antipodal pole of an ideal dipole model of the Earth's magnetic field, which is the most closely fitting model of Earth's actual magnetic field.
+The Earth's Magnetic North Pole is actually considered the "south pole" in terms of a typical magnet, meaning that the north pole of a magnet would be attracted to the Earth's magnetic north pole.

 The north magnetic pole moves over time according to magnetic changes and flux lobe elongation in the Earth's outer core.
 In 2001, it was determined by the Geological Survey of Canada to lie west of Ellesmere Island in northern Canada at 81°18′N 110°48′W. It was situated at 83°06′N 117°48′W in 2005.
 In 2009, while still situated within the Canadian Arctic at 84°54′N 131°00′W, it was moving toward Russia at between 34 and 37 mi per year.
+In 2013, the distance between the north magnetic pole and the geographic north pole was approximately 800 km.
 As of 2021, the pole is projected to have moved beyond the Canadian Arctic to 86.400°N 156.786°E.

 Its southern hemisphere counterpart is the south magnetic pole.
 Since Earth's magnetic field is not exactly symmetric, the north and south magnetic poles are not antipodal, meaning that a straight line drawn from one to the other does not pass through the geometric center of Earth.

 Earth's north and south magnetic poles are also known as magnetic dip poles, with reference to the vertical "dip" of the magnetic field lines at those points.

 Polarity

-All magnets have two poles, where the lines of magnetic flux enter and emerge.
+All magnets have two poles, where lines of magnetic flux enter one pole and emerge from the other pole.
 By analogy with Earth's magnetic field, these are called the magnet's "north" and "south" poles.
-The north-seeking pole of a magnet was defined to have the north designation, according to their use in early compasses.
-Because opposite poles attract, this means that as a physical magnet, the magnetic north pole of the earth is actually on the southern hemisphere.
+Before magnetism was well understood, the north-seeking pole of a magnet was defined to have the north designation, according to their use in early compasses.
+However, opposite poles attract, which means that as a physical magnet, the magnetic north pole of the Earth is actually on the southern hemisphere.
+In other words, if we establish that true geographic north is north, then what we call the Earth's north magnetic pole is actually its south magnetic pole since it attracts the north magnetic pole of other magnets, such as compass needles.

 The direction of magnetic field lines is defined such that the lines emerge from the magnet's north pole and enter into the magnet's south pole.